thisis0xczar/FrogPost/docs/README.md

 - **Extension crashes**: Refresh the page and try again
 - **No messages captured**: Ensure the site has iframe communication
 - **Analysis fails**: Check browser console for error details
+- **Auto Pilot not scanning**: Ensure endpoints are not in the ignored list and haven't been scanned already
+- **URL Upload fails**: Verify file format (one URL per line, plain text)

 ---